whistlegraph/aesthetic-computer/README.txt

        site changes and the extension doesn't need a version bump to keep up.
   - [x] Test and make sure auth works in vscode.dev.
+  - [x] Add api docs and auto-complete via the VSCode extension.

 *** `world` <-> `painting` integrations ***
   - [] Be able to easily complete a painting and then include it in a piece